 You are outside when the wind suddenly strengthens and objects begin to get blown about.

-Violent shaking has brought down the chimney in your house, creating a hole in the roof.
+Shaking has brought down the chimney in your house, creating a hole in the roof.

 The river beside your house has broken its banks in a storm and the water level is rising.

-It has been raining heavily all night and all day — a flood warning has been issued for your area.
+It has been raining heavily all night and all day.
+A flood warning has been issued for your area.